"

 Branded House Strategy

 A branded house strategy (sometimes called a house brand) uses a strong brand—typically the company name—as the identifying brand name for a range of products (for example, Mercedes Benz or Black & Decker) or a range of subsidiary brands (such as Cadbury Dairy Milk or Cadbury Fingers).
-Because the primary focus and investment are in a single, dominant house brand, this approach can be simpler and more cost-effective in the long run when it is well aligned with broader corporate strategy.
+Because the primary focus and investment are in a single, dominant house brand, this approach can be simpler and more cost-effective in the long run, provided it is well-aligned with broader corporate strategy.

 House of Brands Strategy

 With the house of brands strategy, a company invests in building out a variety of individual, product-level brands.
 Each of these brands has a separate name and may not be associated with the parent company name at all.
 These brands may even be in de facto competition with other brands from the same company.
 For example, Kool-Aid and Tang are two powdered beverage products, both owned by Kraft Foods.
-The house of brands strategy is well suited to companies that operate across many product categories at the same time.
-It allows greater flexibility to introduce a variety of different products, of differing quality, to be sold without confusing the consumer’s perception of what business the company is in or diluting brand perceptions about products that target different tiers or types of consumers within the same product category.
+The house of brands strategy is well-suited for companies that operate across multiple product categories simultaneously.
+It allows for greater flexibility in introducing a variety of products of differing quality, which can be sold without confusing the consumer’s perception of the company’s business or diluting brand perceptions about products targeting different tiers or types of consumers within the same product category.

 Competitive Multi-Brand Strategy

-In a very saturated market, a supplier can deliberately launch totally new brands in apparent competition with its own existing strong brand (and often with identical product characteristics) to soak up some of the share of the market.
+In a very saturated market, a supplier can deliberately launch totally new brands in apparent competition with its own existing strong brand (and often with identical product characteristics) to soak up some of the market share.
 The rationale is that having three out of twelve brands in such a market will give a greater overall share than having one out of ten.
 Procter & Gamble is a leading exponent of this philosophy, running as many as ten detergent brands in the U.S. market.
-In 2015, hotel giant Marriott International operated sixteen different hotel chains across different pricing tiers, including some chains that compete with one another directly.
-A sampling of these includes Fairfield Inn, Springhill Suites, Residence Inn, Courtyard, Marriott, JW Marriott, and The Ritz Carlton, among others.
+In 2015, hotel giant Marriott International operated sixteen different hotel chains across various pricing tiers, including some chains that directly compete with one another.
+A sampling of these includes Fairfield Inn, Springhill Suites, Residence Inn, Courtyard, Marriott, JW Marriott, and The Ritz-Carlton, among others.

-Cannibalization is a particular problem with the multi-brands-strategy.
-As will be discussed further in the product marketing module, cannibalization occurs when the new brand takes business away from an established one, which the organization also owns.
+Cannibalisation is a particular problem with the multi-brand strategy.
+As will be discussed further in the product marketing module, cannibalisation occurs when the new brand takes business away from an established one, which the organisation also owns.
 This may be acceptable (indeed expected) if there is a net gain overall.

 Brand Families or Umbrella Branding